PradHolla/SimpFileConv/README.md

 # SimpFileConv
+We come across many types of readable file formats.
+Sometimes there is a need of viewing the same data in a different file format.
+For example, we have some data stored in a CSV format but it might be inconvenient for a machine to comprehend it easily.
+So we need to convert the same CSV to a machine readable language like JSON etc. in such a way that no data is modified during the process.

 In this minor project, CSV to JSON conversion is offered alongside an easily understandable Graphical User Interface.

+Basic Requirements:-

+python >= 3.5

+CSV and JSON libraries

+pandas

+tkinter

+time modules

 Follow these steps
 ```bash